Wine & Spirit Education Trust

-Welcome to the WSET Philly & Wine School of Philadelphia comparison page!
-In February 2019, the Wine & Spirits Education Trust and their legal team asked us to change this page.
-Their legal counsel, Brooks Acordia, issued a 20 page cease and desist order, claiming the original page violated their WSET trademark.
+In February 2019, the Wine & Spirit Education Trust and their legal team asked us to change this page.
+Their legal counsel, Brooks Acordia, issued a 20-page cease and desist order, claiming the original page violated their Wine & Spirit Education Trust rademark.

 Comparative advertising—the act of conveying information about one’s own products or services by measuring them against those of another—is not only permissible but encouraged, according to the case law as well as regulatory pronouncements by the Federal Trade Commission (“FTC”) and other agencies such as the Food & Drug Administration (“FDA”).American Bar Association, 39th Annual Forum on Franchising

 Overview of the Wine School of Philadelphia

 Since 2001, the Wine School of Philadelphia is an independent education center.
 It offers programs via the National Wine School.

 Reviews of the Wine School of Philadelphia (WSoP)